 Well-designed FRP exhibits excellent fatigue resistance.
 The composite action distributes localized stresses and resists crack propagation.
 Long service lives have been demonstrated in the field.

 FRP girders offer a lightweight, corrosion-resistant, high-strength alternative to traditional steel construction for topside applications.
-As the offshore industry continues to evolve, the integration of FRP materials may offer a path toward more efficient, durable, and cost-effective platform designs.
+As the offshore industry continues to evolve, the integration of FRP materials may enable more efficient, durable, and cost-effective platform designs.